 The fires are the latest in a string of at least 45 cases of church vandalism sweeping Canada.
 Ten churches have been torched since June 21.
 In a familiar twist, the fires erupted as part of a media-fueled outrage after digging up atrocities from the long-dead past.

 For more than a century, the government sent indigenous children belonging to native tribes (now dubbed “First Nations”) to boarding schools.
 These schools, which were often run by the Roman Catholic Church, were supposed to teach them English and help assimilate them into Canadian culture.
 But the poorly supplied dorms were rife with physical and sexual abuse, and an estimated 4,100 children died on their watch, often of disease.
-In May, officials found the remains of 215 indigenous children at the site of a former residential school in Kamloops, British Columbia.
+In May, ground radar found soil disturbances that could be the graves of 215 indigenous children at the site of a former residential school in Kamloops, British Columbia.
 In June, another 751 bodies were discovered on the grounds of Marieval Indian Residential School in Saskatchewan.